Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all products in the table are selected.

 - ![Edit](/Assets/Icons/Edit01.png "[Edit]") (Edit)
-  Click this button to edit the selected product.
-This button is only displayed, when the checkbox of a product is selected.
+  Click this button to edit the selected product(s).
+This button is only displayed, when the checkbox of at least one product is selected.
 Alternatively, you can click directly a row in the table to edit a product.
-  For detailed information, see [Edit a product](to_be_completed).
+  For detailed information, see [Edit a product](/PIM/Operation/01_ManageProducts.md#edit-a-single-product).

 - [COPY PRODUCT]
   Click this button to copy the selected product.
 This button is only displayed, when the checkbox of a single product is selected.
-  For detailed information, see [Copy a product](to_be_completed).
+  For detailed information, see [Copy a product](/PIM/Operation/01_ManageProducts.md#copy-a-product).

 - [ARCHIVE PRODUCT] / [ARCHIVE PRODUCTS]
   Click this button to archive the selected product(s).
 This button is only displayed, when the checkbox of at least one product is selected.
-  For detailed information, see [Archive a product](to_be_completed).
+  For detailed information, see [Archive a product](/PIM/Operation/03_MoveProducts.md#archive-a-product).

 - [MOVE TO RECYCLE BIN]
-  Click this button to move the selected product(s) to recycle bin.
+  Click this button to move the selected product(s) to the recycle bin.
 This button is only displayed, when the checkbox of at least one product is selected.
-  For detailed information, see [Finally delete a product](to_be_completed).
+  For detailed information, see [Delete a product](/PIM/Operation/03_MoveProducts.md#delete-a-product).

 - [START MASS EDITING]
   Click this button to edit the selected products.
 This button is only displayed, when the checkbox of at least one product is selected.
 The mass editing is only recommended if you select more that one product.
-  For detailed information, see [Edit multiple products](to_be_completed).
+  For detailed information, see [Mass editing](/PIM/Operation/01_ManageProducts.md#mass-editing).

-Depending on the selection in the drop-down list *Variants*, the table displays all products or all products except child products.
+Depending on the selection in the drop-down list *Variants*, the table displays all products or just the master products without their product variants.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

-- *Bilder*
+- *Images*
   Image of the product.

 - *SKU*
   Stock Keeping Unit.
 Identification number for the product.

-- *Artikelname*
+- *Product Name*
   Name of the product.

-- *Produktvarianten*
+- *Product Variants*
   Variant type of the product.
 The following variant types are displayed:
-  - Master entity with *x* children (x indicates the number of child entities for the master entity)
+  - **Master entity with *x* children** (x indicates the number of child entities for the master entity)
-  - Child entity *Defining Attribute: Value* (the defining attributes and their values are indicated)
+  - **Child entity *Defining Attribute: Value*** (the defining attributes and their values are indicated)
-  - no variant type indicated for all products that are neither a master nor a child entity
+  - no variant type indicated for all products that are neither a master product nor a product variant

 - *Attribute Set*